CortexFoundation/tech-doc/model-writing-tutorial.md

 ```

 All the pre-quantized model configuration file is stored in `python/mrt/model_zoo`, and the file `config.example.ini` expositions all the key meanings and value.

+**Very Important Note:**

+If you're training a custom model with your custom dataset, keep in mind that you must alter the source code to allow MRT to read your dataset properly.
+This is because MRT needs to see your dataset (during calibration) in order to get an idea of the range of activation values for each neural layer - only then can it know how to quantize your model for optimal performance.
+We're working on a more friendly interface regarding this.
+Meanwhile, feel free to directly alter the source code yourself for workarounds.

 # Stage IV: Upload Your Model